What is a Game Production Cycle?

 The one thing you definitely don’t want to do is play the blame game.
 It’s never one person’s fault that a game was unsuccessful and if you start blaming people, your team will lose morale and most likely break up.
 And that’s never good.
 So learn from your failure and make your next idea a winner.

 But for now, right at this moment, be happy that you completed your game development project.
 Just getting your game to be published and put in front of the public’s eye is a success in its own right.
 Whether or not it’s a financially successful game is irrelevant at this point.
 You can worry about that tomorrow.
 Today, just enjoy the fact that you completed your project.

 You can probably use a little rest, too.
 Take a day off.
 Catch up on the Game of Thrones episodes you’ve been missing due to work.
 Go hang out with your friends and family that you haven’t had time to hang out with.
 Your mom probably misses you.
 Drink some champagne to celebrate a task done.

 To everyone, good luck with your game production and development projects.

-Youngstown Game Developers is a free game development resource center and indie game development network to help you meet other indie developers and give you the resources you need to help you get your game into the market.
-If you ever have any questions about game development, ask us and we will write an article just for you.
+Youngstown Game Developers, aka #YGD, is a free online game development resource center and indie game development network to help you meet other indie game developers and give you the resources you need in order to help you get your game into the market.
+If you ever have any questions about game development, ask us and we will respond and possibly write an article just for you.